hbctraining/Intro-to-R-flipped/lessons/02_introR-syntax-and-data-structures.md

 "5" + "3"
 ```

 We return an error relating to the data not being numeric.
 Similarly, other tasks require our values to be characters, while still different operations require values to be logical or integer.
-Therefore, the nature of our data and what tasks we would like to perform with it, will determine the best data type.
+The nature of our data will dictate what operations can be performed using it.

 ## Data Structures